cecad-imaging/qupath-extension-LMD/README.md

 in the microscope's viewer when the slide is flipped and ready for the regions to be cut out.

-- **Objects Expanding**: You will most likely need to expand your segmentations having the laser's aperture in mind.
+- **Detections Expanding**: You will most likely need to expand your segmentations having the laser's aperture in mind.
 To do so, select objects to expand (Ctrl+Alt+D for all detections) and head to 'Utilities/Expand Selected Detections'.
-Set the radius and the desired behaviour when two objects of different classes intersect - you can either exclude these objects or set an order of priority for objects of diffferent classes.
+Set the radius and the desired behaviour when two objects intersect.
+If they have different class, you can either exclude these objects or set an order of priority for objects of diffferent classes.
 An object with higher priority will be preserved.
+Setting a priority is probably almost always a desired choice.
+Objects of the same class can be either merged or one of them can be deleted.
+The assumpton on the second option is that if the objects are of same class, it means they are equally important, and we don't discriminate further between them, removing a random one.
+Which option to choose dependes on your particular case.
-Objects of the same class will be merged if intersecting.
-Note that this won't process annotations and the new, enlarged objects will be generic detections regardless of their previous type.
+Note that the expanding won't
+process annotations and the new, enlarged objects will be generic detections regardless of their previous type.
 The processing may take some time in case of many objects (>5000).
 The smaller the number of